Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Discussion of experimental results

-Here $E_k$ is the kinetic energy of photoelectrons at the detector, $\theta$ is the angle between the surface normal and photoelectron wave vector, $m$ is the free electron mass, and V$_0$ is the inner potential.
-The value of V$_0$ is generally determined experimentally, with the $V_0$ = 14 eV being recently proposed for the sister compound Cr$_{1/3}$NbS$_2$\cite{Sirica2016}.
-With $V_0$ of this magnitude, and the span in photon energy covered by Fig.~\ref{nfig4}, one expects to scan over the $k_z$ range exceeding the total height of $2\pi/c$ of the first Brillouin zone.
-However, the changes in band position foreseen by bands structure calculation cannot be discerned in Fig.~\ref{nfig4}.
+At this point, we may conclude that change in ARPES spectra upon varying the photon energy originates at least from two contributions.
+The change in the photoionization intensity of involved elements produces the slowly varying background.
+On a more detailed scale, the variation comes from the internal structure of wavefunctions within the unit cell.

+The third contribution is generally expected to produce the changes at a still finer scale.
+It is expected to come from $k_z$ varying within the single $2\pi/c$ period as the photon energy changes, with gradual repositioning of signals reflecting the $k_z$ dispersion of particular bands.
+These changes in band position, foreseen by bands structure calculation, cannot be discerned in Fig.~\ref{Lfig04}.
 There are several possible explanations.
-On the one hand, it is possible that the DFT calculation very much overestimates the interlayer-coherence upon assuming the frozen magnetic order in the material where the interlayer coupling is primarily coming from magnetic ions.
-The Co spin fluctuations, presumably present down to very low temperatures in Co$_{1/3}$NbS$_2$, provide an excellent mechanism to destruct the interlayer coherence.
-However, the temperature dependence of resistivity in direction perpendicular to layers does not necessarily suggest that\cite{Popcevic2019}.
-On the other hand, there are works discussing the low $k_z$ sensitivity in ARPES performed at photon energies below one hundred eVs\cite{Strocov2003}, related to rather short "escape length", which measures the depth from which the electron can be extracted without being scattered.
-In our case, this depth is estimated by using the Tanuma-Powell-Penn (TPP-2M) formula\cite{Tanuma1994} to $4.5$ \AA, less than half a value of the c-axis lattice constant.
-Finally, the sample quality has been seen to influence the quality of the signal, where weaker signals originating from dispersive bands are likely to suffer the most.
+On the side of the physics of the material, it is possible that the DFT calculation very much overestimates the interlayer-coherence upon assuming the frozen magnetic order in the material where the interlayer coupling is primarily coming from magnetic ions.
+The Co spin fluctuations, presumably present down to very low temperatures in Co$_{1/3}$NbS$_2$, provide an excellent mechanism for destroying the interlayer coherence.
+However, the temperature dependence of resistivity in the direction perpendicular to layers does not point in the same direction \cite{Popcevic2019}.
+Instead, the drop in resistivity upon Co intercalation speaks in favor of the Co intercalation increasing the interlayer coupling coherently, enough to enhance the interlayer charge transport.
+More probably, the explanation is to be sought on the side of the experimental technique.
+The low $k_z$ sensitivity in ARPES performed at photon energies below one hundred eVs \cite{Strocov2003,Moser2017} has been argued to be the consequence to rather short electronic {\it escape length} $\lambda$.
+This parameter measures the depth from which the electron can be extracted without being scattered.
+In our case, $\lambda$ is estimated by using the Tanuma-Powell-Penn (TPP-2M) formula \cite{Tanuma1994} to $ 4.5$ \AA, less than half a value of the c-axis lattice constant.
+According to the scenario, the measured signal essentially averages the contributions of $k_z$ states within the $1/\lambda$ range around the particular $k_z$ value given by Eq.~(\ref{eq:kz}).
+For obvious reasons, the result tends to pin at minima or maxima of a band's $k_z$ dispersion at fixed $(k_x,k_y)$.

+Finally, the sample quality has been seen to influence the quality of the signal \cite{SIref}, where weaker signals originating from more dispersive bands are likely to suffer the most.